DanaKChilds/Elist-eCommerce-Analysis/README.md

 Founded as a digital-first electronics retailer, Elist sells devices and accessories through web and mobile channels.
 Coming out of the pandemic demand surge, leadership wants a grounded view of how sales have normalized, which products truly drive the business, and whether their loyalty program is delivering sufficient ROI to justify its continuation.

+**Elist rode a pandemic surge with strong Q4 seasonality, then normalized in 2022.
+The loyalty program concentrates volume (many months where member orders meet or beat non-members) but trails on long-run AOV, with clear windows where members out-spend non-members.**

 This repository includes a stakeholder-ready set of insights, a reproducible SQL workbook, and recommendations that map directly to budget and planning levers.

 ## Dataset Structure